Here’s a round up of past and present opportunities for people caring for Scotland’s Sounds:

 The Big Sound Share – Thursday 27 October 2016

 Scotland’s Sounds stakeholders were encouraged to celebrate UNESCO World Day for Audiovisual Heritage via social media and radio interviews.
 There were some great #scotlandssounds tweets making noise about this unique day.

-Sound Advice coaching programme (dealine for proposals was 8 August)
+Sound Advice PRESERVATION coaching programme (deadline for proposals was 8 August 2016)

 Proposals were invited from collection holders interested in tapping into free external advice from a relevant expert to help them resolve a particular issue relating to the management of their sound archives.